w3f/consensus/keys/secio.md

 As QUIC uses UDP only, we could add TCP based transport that uses TLS 1.3, perhaps by extending libp2p's existing transport with support for TLS 1.3, or perhaps adding a more flexible TLS 1.3 layer.
 We might prefer a flexible TLS 1.3 layer over conventional TLS integration into libp2p extending transports because our authentication privacy demands might work differently from TLS's server oriented model.

-We could identify some reasonable [Noise](https://noiseprotocol.org/noise.html) variant, if avoiding the complexity of TLS sounds like a priority.
+We could identify some reasonable [Noise](https://noiseprotocol.org/noise.html) [variant](https://github.com/mcginty/snow), *if* avoiding the complexity of TLS sounds like a priority and ACKs are always handled by higher layers.
 I believe Noise XX fits the blockchain context well, due to Alice and Bob roles being easily reversible, improved modularity, and more asynchronous key certification from on-chain data.
-At the extreme, we could imagine identifing particular handshakes for particular interactions though, like GRANDPA using KK and fishermen using NK.
+At the extreme, we could imagine identifying particular handshakes for particular interactions though, like GRANDPA using KK and fishermen using NK.

 In short, we should make a new years resolution to replace secio, with our two simplest routes being either TLS 1.3 or Noise XX.

+---

 Aside from these authentication repairs, there are two additional directions for possible future work: